Jack Dunn (footballer, born 1994)

-Jack Anthony Dunn (born 19 November 1994) is an English footballer who plays for Marine.
-He primarily plays as a striker but he can also play as a winger and attacking midfielder.
+Jack Anthony Dunn (born 19 November 1994) is an English footballer who last played for Marine.
+He primarily plays as an attacking midfielder or winger.

 Club career

 Early career

 Dunn was born and raised in Liverpool and has graduated through the ranks of the Liverpool F.C.
 Reserves and Academy having captained the Under-16's in 2010.
-In the same year, he made his debut for the Liverpool U18's.
+In the same year, he made his debut for the Liverpool U18s.

 He made his under-21 debut in March 2013 against the reserve team of Wolverhampton Wanderers and marked his debut by scoring.
 For the 2013–14 U21 season, he was a regular starter and was the team's top scorer with 10 goals from 18 appearances.

 He got his first taste of playing for the senior team on 14 May 2014 in a post-season friendly against Shamrock Rovers.
 He came on in the 79th minute to replace Fabio Borini and then scored three minutes later to wrap up a dominant 4–0 victory.